-The Thomas University Soccer Program uses the beautifully refurbished soccer field located on campus.
-This facility has been recently upgraded with the addition of the Rehberg Field House, complete with restrooms, training room, and a locker room as well as two new fields at the Magnolia Campus.
+The Thomas University Soccer Program uses the beautifully soccer field located on campus.
+This facility includes the Rehberg Field House, complete with restrooms, training room, and a locker room as well as two new fields at the Magnolia Campus.

 The Thomas University Swim Team will use the competition pool at the Butler-Mason YMCA on Remington Avenue.
 It is a 25-meter heated pool with starting blocks and a timing system.